MatthewWinnan/orange_pi_5_dev/README.md

 1) .config contains all config files that are located at ~/ (either /root/ or /home/"your_user_name"/) under the directory of the same name.

-# Loading The OS Image
+# Loading The Official Ubuntu OS Image
 Please consult the general guide given in Resources/User_Manual for more information.
 The official supported images can be obtained from http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html.